RiosITP/TD-Wireless-Examples/README.md

   Serial.begin(9600);
   while (!Serial) {
     ; // wait for serial port to connect.
-Needed for native USB port only }
+Needed for native USB port only
+      // this will freeze your code until there is a serial connection (Open serial monitor)
+      // comment out or remove this while loop if you do not need serial connection / serial monitor }

   // check for the WiFi module: